albertodemichelis/squirrel/doc/source/reference/language/threads.rst

 .. index::
     single: Threads

-Squirrel supports cooperative threads(also known as coroutines).
+Quirrel supports cooperative threads(also known as coroutines).
 A cooperative thread is a subroutine that can suspended in mid-execution and provide a value to the caller without returning program flow, then its execution can be resumed later from the same point where it was suspended.
-At first look a Squirrel thread can be confused with a generator, in fact their behaviour is quite similar.
+At first look a Quirrel thread can be confused with a generator, in fact their behaviour is quite similar.
 However while a generator runs in the caller stack and can suspend only the local routine stack a thread has its own execution stack, global table and error handler; This allows a thread to suspend nested calls and have it's own error policies.